Bolton School Sixth Form Girls

 Yes, of course.
 In many ways the best way to see the Sixth Form is to come and visit us.
-During term time you can always contact the Mrs Julie Holland on 01204 840201 and arrange a mutually convenient time to come in and visit the School.
+During term time you can always contact our Registrar on 01204 840201 and arrange a mutually convenient time to come in and visit the School.
 You might want to come along to our Sixth Form Open Evening, which is held in November each year.

 How many new students do you take on each year?

 Numbers vary slightly each year but we usually admit about 110 students into each year of the Sixth Form, of whom anything from 5 to 30 will be new to the School.